 There was a statistically significant effect of time on exercise-induced fitness, F(2, 10) = 12.53, p = .002.

 The six-month exercise-training programme had a statistically significant effect on fitness levels, F(2, 10) = 12.53, p = .002.

 Normally, the result of a repeated measures ANOVA is presented in the written text, as above, and not in a tabular form when writing a report.
-However, most statistical programmes, such as SPSS, will report the result of a repeated measures ANOVA in tabular form.
+However, most statistical programmes, such as SPSS Statistics, will report the result of a repeated measures ANOVA in tabular form.
 Doing so allows the user to gain a fuller understanding of all the calculations that were made by the programme.
 The table below represents the type of table that you will be presented with and what the different sections mean.

 Most often, the Subjects row is not presented and sometimes the Total row is also omitted.
 The F-statistic found on the first row (time/conditions row) is the F-statistic that will determine whether there was a significant difference between at least two means or not.
 For our results, omitting the Subjects and Total rows, we have:

 which is similar to the output produced by SPSS.